Canton of Schwyz: Early Middle Ages

 The valley of Schwyz is first mentioned in 972 under the name Suittes.
 Later, a community of freemen is found settled at the foot of the Mythen.
 These freemen, possessing common lands, were subject only to the count of the Zürichgau, as representing the German king.
-The economy benefited from the transit across the Gotthard, but these profits attracted other powers, such as the Habsburgs.
+The economy benefited from the transit across the Gotthard mountain pass, but these profits attracted other powers, such as the Habsburgs.